ujr/jot/doc/jotlib.md

 The **walkdir** function returns an iterator over the file tree starting at the given root path.
 See *walkdir.h* for details.

+The **tempdir** function creates an empty directory with a randomly chosen name and returns that name.
+If no argument is given, the directory will be created in `$TMPDIR` or */tmp*.
+If the *template* argument is given, it must be a string that ends in `XXXXXX` and is a valid file path; the `X` will be replaced with random letters.